 The best place to begin seems to be at the beginning.
 Let me introduce you to my Min Pin.
 His name is Buzz and he is a two-year-old brown Min Pin and the love of our lives.
 He came from Minnesota in January 2010 to take over our hearts.
 He's been to school (puppy kindergarten, manners class, and agility training) and is a most personable Min Pin.
 Our vet is amazed at how well-behaved he is AND that he never bites!
 He's adorable and precocious, as are all Min Pins.
 I think that's where his trouble began.

 Buzz is a jumper and runner.
-He jumps off of anything include three and four foot high half walls and pool decks.
-When he gets running he runs so fast he almost looks like he's lying down on his side!
+He jumps off of anything—including three and four foot high half-walls and pool decks.
+When he gets running, he runs so fast he almost looks like he's lying down on his side!
 Well, a month or so ago we noticed Buzz was holding up his back leg.
-At first I thought he might've stepped on something but I couldn't find anything in his paw.
-He seemed to stop but then a few days later started again.
+At first I thought he might've stepped on something, but I couldn't find anything in his paw.
+He seemed to stop, but then a few days later started again.
 He began holding it up higher and higher and not putting any pressure on it.
 Time to call the vet.